It is relatively easy to confuse these two reading genres. They seem virtually identical at first glance.

-The story of Red Rising is set in a futuristic time period where space travel and exploration is no longer a rare commodity.
+The story of Red Rising is set in a futuristic time period where space travel and exploration are no longer rare commodities.
 Space technology has developed to the point where multiple planets and moons have been colonized.

 *If you would like to read more on the scientific and technological innovations in Red Rising by Pierce Brown, check out my book review here!

-Some prominent characteristics of the science fiction are provided below.
+Some prominent characteristics of science fiction are provided below.

 - Space Travel and Exploration